Exporting High-Quality Video With Small File Sizes In Premiere

 That depends.
 If you have a talking-head video, you will be okay using the CBR function and keeping it between 10-15 MBPS.

-However, if you have a full-on car chase, you should aim for the VBR 2 pass with a range between 20-30 MBPS.
+However, if you’re on a full-on car chase, you should aim for the VBR 2 pass with a range between 20 and 30 MBPS.

 YouTube recommends rendering videos with at least 8 MBPS.
 However, I’ve had better video files with 10-15 MBPS encoding.